Common types of cases reported as potential unauthorised development in the East Riding include:

 Top of page

 The council has undertaken enforcement action against the permanent occupation of caravans at Lakeminster Park.
-The latest information relating to the appeal can be obtained by clicking on the link document below.
+The latest information relating to the appeal can be found within the Lakeminster Park frequently asked questions guidance.

 Top of page

 Local planning authorities have various powers to deal with situations where development has taken place without the requisite permission having been obtained.
 Planning enforcement is an important part of the planning process.
 Whilst it is discretionary, it is crucial in maintaining confidence in the planning system.

 If anyone wishes to carry out development other than permitted development (which is development exempted from requiring specific planning consent), they should obtain planning permission, and any other relevant consents, from the council first.
 Whilst it is not always a criminal offence to carry out development without planning permission, it may still constitute a contravention of planning laws and the council has the power to enforce these laws.

 If anyone is unsure if planning permission is needed, the government’s Planning Portal web site gives advice for many common householder and business developments in an easy to operate interactive format.
 To access the Planning Portal use the link below:

 Alternatively the council offers a service to inform whether or not permission is required for the development proposed.